-You can schedule a call with one of our expert student advisors at absolutely no cost.
-The consultation is absolutely free of charge, and it’s through WhatsApp, so there are no extra phone call fees.
-Our student advisors will help you find the perfect university for you based on your preferences for tuition fees, cultural experience, and personal preferences.
+You can schedule a call with one of our expert student advisors at no cost.
+The consultation is free of charge, and it’s through WhatsApp, so there are no extra phone call fees.
+Our student advisors will help you find the perfect university based on your preferences for tuition fees, cultural experience, and personal preferences.

 Medlink Students guarantees your acceptance into dental school.
-We work closely with our partner universities so we promise a smooth application process.
-We will do all the necessary paperwork on your behalf, so you can focus on what really matters - studying your dream course.
+We work closely with our partner universities, so we promise a smooth application process.
+We will do all the necessary paperwork on your behalf, so you can focus on what matters - studying your dream course.